nojronatron/nojronatron.github.io/linux-terminal-files/bash-stuff.md

 Regex: Follow standard regex rules, including Multipliers and Anchors.

 *Note*: Check out [regularexpressions101](https://regex101.com/) for an easy tool to test RegEx before you 'buy' results. :-)

+### Use Filters

+When displaying or searching file contents, it can be helpful to filter the results to minimize clutter.

+Show the first n lines: `head -n number`
+Show the last n lines: `tail -n number`
+Sort lines in a given way:  `sort`
+Word Count, including characters and lines: `wc`
+Search for a given pattern: `grep`

+## System Stuff

 ### Permissions